Access for all at Charlecote

 There are accessible parking spaces in our main car park close to the Visitor Reception building (turn immediately right as you come in to the car park).

-If you require access to our Accessible Car Park on site, please park in our main car park and speak to Visitor Reception staff.
+If you would like to drive down to our Accessible Car Park on site, please park in our main car park and speak to Visitor Reception staff.

-We are grateful to the members of the Coventry National Trust Supporters' Group who have generously funded 5 new wheelchairs for us this year.
+We are grateful to the members of the Coventry National Trust Supporters' Group who have generously funded 5 new wheelchairs for us.
 They are more mobile on our gravel paths and can be self-propelled too.
-Talk to our Visitor Reception staff if you'd like to borrow one for your visit.
+Talk to our Visitor Reception staff if you'd like to borrow one for your visit when you arrive.

-The mown grass paths around the parkland are flat and accessible for chunky-wheeled child's buggies, but may be heavy-going for a wheelchair.
+The mown grass paths around the parkland are flat and accessible for chunky-wheeled child's buggies, but may be heavy-going for a wheelchair depending on recent weather.
 Please ask for advice in Visitor Reception on your way in.

 Most of the rooms which are open to the public are on the ground floor, accessible via the front porch ramp.